1

 Survey Operators primarily perform field measurements and data collection for surveying projects, often working outdoors.
 Geospatial Technicians handle data processing, mapping, and analysis using GIS software, often working in offices.
 While both roles support surveying projects, Survey Operators focus on fieldwork, whereas Geospatial Technicians focus on data management and analysis.

-What is a survey operator?
+What is the role of a survey operator?

 What are the key skills and qualifications needed to thrive as a Survey Operator, and why are they important?